-Libra, which is scheduled to launch in the second half of next year, is designed to be a fast and easy way for people to transfer money around the world, using the company’s own services like Messenger and WhatsApp.
+Libra, which is scheduled to launch in the second half of next year, is designed to be a fast and easy way for people to transfer money around the world, using the company’s Messenger and WhatsApp services.

-Facebook is initially pitching the service at the 1.7 billion people in the world without a bank account.
-In a bid to avoid the wild valuation swings typical of other cryptocurrencies like bitcoin, Libra will be backed by a basket of fiat currencies like the U.S. dollar.
+Facebook is initially pitching the service to the 1.7 billion people in the world without a bank account.
+In a bid to avoid the wild valuation swings typical of other cryptocurrencies like bitcoin, Libra will be backed by a basket of fiat currencies, like the U.S. dollar.

-While France has been one of the most vocal critics of the project since it launched in June, it is far from the only one.
+While France has been one of the most vocal critics of the project since it launched in June, it's far from the only one.

 From the very beginning, regulators and lawmakers from Washington to Beijing criticized the project, voicing concerns about how it would be regulated.
 Watchdogs are particularly concerned about Libra’s possible use by criminals to launder money and finance terrorism.

-U.S. President Donald Trump, leaders of the G7 nations, and the head of the Bank of England have all expressed concerns about Libra, too.
+U.S. President Donald Trump, leaders of the G7 nations, and the head of the Bank of England have all expressed concerns about Libra as well.